godotengine/godot-website/collections/_article/gles2-and-gdnative-progress-report-4.md

 Even though Godot's scripting languages try to make you believe that you can "extend" or "inherit" engine types, all that is done is actually *delegation*.
 Most GDNative language bindings make that explicit, but after receiving some user feedback it was time to *fake inheritance* in the C++ bindings as well.

 Before, every C++ bindings wrapper class was actually more like a wrapper interface with nice syntactic sugar.
 (I don't want to say how it is done, I want to keep the little reputation that I have.
-If you really want to know, all I'm saying is: you can re-use the this pointer "safely" (putting more quotes looks dumb) as long as you don't have any virtual methods to call...)
+If you really want to know, all I'm saying is: you can reuse the this pointer "safely" (putting more quotes looks dumb) as long as you don't have any virtual methods to call...)

-That meant, that you couldn't inherit directely, but now that it's possible to create per-object binding data, it is possible to create wrapper classes that are *proper classes*, which can be inherited!
+That meant, that you couldn't inherit directly, but now that it's possible to create per-object binding data, it is possible to create wrapper classes that are *proper classes*, which can be inherited!

 A lot of text and no code so far, so here you go!